noodlecollie/wzl-musicmgr/docs/conventions.md

 ## Gating

-The setting "During pause, GATE playback is applied to hot cues" should be disabled, so that hot cues continue playing once the button is released.
-This is so that a hot cue can be set playing using only one hand.
-If the setting were turned on, and the play button needed to be pressed to keep a hot cue playing on a CDJ, this may require two hands to accomplish.
+The setting "During pause, GATE playback is applied to hot cues" does not apply to CDJs, only to Rekordbox.
+The setting should be left off, to avoid confusion.

 ## Colours